 Author Archive for: irles

 About Susana Irles

-The public nomination period for the 2021 Breakthrough Prizes in Fundamental Physics, Life Sciences and Mathematics is now open.
-Prizes will be awarded in late 2020, during a live, globally televised gala awards ceremony in Silicon Valley.
-Nominations can be submitted online today through April 1, 2020.
+The public nomination period for the 2023 Breakthrough Prizes in Fundamental Physics, Life Sciences and Mathematics is now open.
+Nominations can be submitted online today through April 1, 2022.
 While self-nominations are prohibited, anyone may nominate another person.
 The nomination forms and rules are available at breakthroughprize.org.